On this page

 Transparent face coverings can aid communication for those that require lip-reading or facial expressions.
 However, their effectiveness is not supported by evidence.

 To be most effective, a face covering should fit securely around the face to cover the nose and mouth.
 It should be made of a breathable material capable of filtering airborne particles.

 If you're not able to wear a face covering

-Face coverings are expected and recommended in indoor spaces where you come into contact with people you do not normally meet.
+They are also expected and recommended in indoor spaces where you come into contact with people you do not normally meet such as retail settings, schools and public buildings.
 However, there are some circumstances where people may not be able to wear a face covering.

 Please be respectful of these situations.
 Some people are less able to wear face coverings.
 The reasons for this may not always be visible.